Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

 Michael Lavrik and John Quaglieri founded InterServer back in 1999 when they were both high-school students.
 Their vision for the company was to provide data services at affordable prices while still maintaining a level of service and support.

-The web hosting provider currently owns two data centers that are located in Secaucus, NJ and Los Angeles, CA; and offers a wide range of hosting services such as shared hosting, cloud hosting, and dedicated servers, among others.
+The hosting provider currently owns two data centers that are located in Secaucus, NJ and Los Angeles, CA; and offers a wide range of hosting services such as shared, cloud, and dedicated hosting, among others.

-While not necessarily a mainstream name in the hosting industry, InterServer manages to grab our attention once we got to know the company better.
+While not necessarily a mainstream name in the hosting industry, InterServer manages to grab our attention once I got to know the company better.

 L.A.-based managed WordPress hosting, established in 2013. .